Appolo-11/Amyloid-structures-analysis/README.md

 In this project was used unpublished program AmyloComp.
 It allows to estimate probability of co-aggregation two proteins/β-arches.
 _Remark:_ all amyloids of our interests are pathogenic amyloids.
 But we would name them just as amyloid.

+This project is a result of semester work in the [Bioinformatics Institute](https://bioinf.me/en).
+- Supervisor: Bondarev Stanislav
+- Student: Sevasteeva Evgeniia

 ## Aims and goals of project
 **Aims:** To assess the probability of developing human amyloidosis as a result of coaggregation with SARS-CoV-2 proteins.
 To solve this problem, the AmyloComp program should be used, developed in SPbU laboratory together with the A.V.
 Kayava group (University of Montpellier, France)